everycure-org/matrix/docs/src/pipeline/index.md

 #### Normalizing data from sources

 Our pipeline aims to streamline the process of normalization and integration though a `transformer`.
-This is an interface that the should be implemented for the source to be integrated succesfully.
+This is an interface that should be implemented for the source to be integrated succesfully.

 ```pyton
 class GraphTransformer(ABC):